ocean-internet/how-to-ai-augmented-ladr/docs/decisions/adr-template-minimal.md

 ## Decision Outcome

-Chosen option: "{title of option 1}", because {justification. e.g., only option, which meets k.o. criterion decision driver | which resolves force {force} | … | comes out best (see below)}.
+Chosen option: "{title of option}", because {justification. e.g., only option, which meets k.o. criterion decision driver | which resolves force {force} | … | comes out best (see below)}.

 <!-- This is an optional element.
 Feel free to remove. -->